mieweb/docs/content/functions/injection-immunization-management/injection-tab.md

 The Add Injections screen appears to allow you to record multiple injection records at one time, but not as many option fields (specifics) as Add Injection.

 {{% tip %}}
-Use tab key to get to each field.
+Use the tab key to get to each field.
 {{% /tip %}}

 * Injection:  Type in name of an injection to record for the patient.
 The system will attempt to auto-complete your typing.
 It will give you choices that match and you can highlight and select if you wish.
 Note: You can only free-type in an injection name if your system has a setting turned on to allow free-type (system setting named: Allow Free Type in Autocomplete).
 If that is not enabled for your system, then you must choose an injection name from the auto-complete choice list.